nuno-andre/clyphx/docs/macrobat_manual.md

 Midi Effects Rack) found on the Track.

 You can have multiple Chain Mix Racks on a Track, but only one Macro should control a parameter.
-So you shouldn\'t have two Macros that both control a Chain\'s Volume for example.
+So you shouldn't have two Macros that both control a Chain's Volume for example.

 **RACK NAME:**

-The Rack\'s name needs to start with `NK CHAIN MIX`.
+The Rack's name needs to start with `NK CHAIN MIX`.
 After this name, you will specify the Chain mixer parameter to control.  `VOL` (Chain Volume), `PAN` (Chain Pan) or `MUTE` (Chain Mute).